victoresque/pytorch-template/README.md

 Add addional configurations if you need.

 ### Using config files
-Modify the configurations in `.json` config files, then run:
+Modify the configurations in `.yaml` files in `conf/` dir, then run:
   ```
-  python train.py --config config.json
+  python train.py
   ```

 ### Resuming from checkpoints